 I am certified.
 What is required to maintain active certification?

 As a certified interpreter, you are expected to adhere to the Professional Code of Conduct and applicable HHSC rules that govern interpreters at all times.
 You are also required to pay an annual renewal fee.
-Every five years, you are required to recertify by submitting a specific number of CEUs and paying a recertification fee.
+Every five years you are required to recertify by submitting a specific number of continuing education units (CEUs) and paying a recertification fee.

 How will I know when to renew or recertify?

-A courtesy email reminder will be sent to you 60 days before your renewal or recertification expiration date.
-It is important to keep your email and mailing addresses current.
-Please add dhhs.bei@hhsc.state.tx.us to your safe sender list to ensure that you receive all BEI reminders and correspondence.
+A courtesy email reminder will be sent to you 60 days before your renewal or recertification expires.
+Be sure to keep your email and mailing addresses current, and add dhhs.bei@hhs.texas.gov to your safe sender list to ensure you receive all BEI reminders and correspondence.

 What if I don't receive a reminder?

 You can always reference your BEI certificate card.
-The lower, left-hand corner clearly displays the date when you must renew or recertify and proceed accordingly to mail payment.
-Also, do not hesitate to seek assistance from BEI staff at dhhs.bei@hhsc.state.tx.us.
+The lower, left-hand corner clearly displays the date by which you must renew or recertify.
+Don’t hesitate to seek assistance by emailing BEI staff.

 May I pay online?